EthanNorton/SWEskills/design-principles.md

 ## Abstraction

 ### Definition
-Abstraction involves simplifying complex reality by modeling classes appropriate to the problem, and working at the most relevant level of inheritance for a particular aspect of the problem.
+Abstraction involves simplifying complex reality by modeling classes appropriate to the problem and working at the most relevant level of inheritance for a particular aspect of the problem.

 ### Key Practices
-- Use abstract classes and interfaces to define common methods that can be implemented by multiple subclasses.
+- Use abstract classes and interfaces to define common methods that multiple subclasses can implement.
 - Focus on what an object does rather than how it does it.

 ## Inheritance